 Although it takes place only once a year, on 15 November in 2019, it is THE day to showcase your music taste without being judged or frowned upon.
 It was organised in 2014 for the first time and it looks like it has already been widely accepted Down Under.
 I’d even risk a statement that it should be mandatorily adopted in other countries in the world.

 PART 21A OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 #AusMusicTShirtDay is a nation-wide celebration, a joined initiative of Triple J radio station and ARIA (Australian Recording Industry Association).
 Both musos and music fans alike play an important role in it.